SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/case-studies/hmmer3/index.md

 ### Dynamic Load Balancing

-Load balancing hmmsearch is a challenge due to the highly conditional nature of its control flow.
+Load balancing `hmmsearch` is a challenge due to the highly conditional nature of its control flow.
 Though it is simple enough to dispatch equal amounts of sequence to each worker or balance the number of residues, uneven concentrations of search hits advancing deeper into the pipeline and consuming disproportionate resources cannot be anticipated and lead to significant risk of imbalance.
-This effect has been modestly mitigated using OpenMP taskgroup to implement a work stealing mechanism in hpc_hmmsearch.
+This effect has been modestly mitigated using OpenMP taskgroup to implement a work stealing mechanism in `hpc_hmmsearch`.

 All worker tasks are issued within a taskgroup directive and the number of outstanding tasks is tracked; when that number falls below the number of cores